Line Flow based SLAM: Experiments

-In addition, we present our line flow results in 3 typical scenarios.
-Fig.~\ref{Fig:Reslut}(a) demonstrates that we can track a line segment with stable endpoints during partial occlusions.
-Fig.~\ref{Fig:Reslut}~(b) visualizes that we preserve the consistency of line segments under such repetitive texture scenario.
-We achieve promising tracking results as illustrated in Table~\ref{table:7-Scenes}.
-Fig.~\ref{Fig:Reslut}~(c) demonstrates that we extract a line segment through prediction guidance and fusion.
-Therefore, the edge of the table does not split, and we fuse them as a whole when partial occlusion induced by a dynamic object occurs.
+In addition, we visualize our line flows in 3 typical scenarios.
+Fig.~\ref{Fig:Reslut}~(a) demonstrates that we can track a line segment with stable endpoints across frames with partial occlusions.
+Fig.~\ref{Fig:Reslut}~(b) shows that we can obtain temporally consistent line segments in scenarios with repetitive textures.
+Fig.~\ref{Fig:Reslut}~(c) demonstrates that the table edge can be detected completely even when it is partially occluded by the human hands.